nrgreenup/loan-default/README.md

 # Loan Repayment
-Description: Using LendingClub's publicly available loan data for 2015, I build logisitic regression and random forest classification models for loan default.
+Description: Using LendingClub's publicly available loan data for 2015, I build logistic regression and random forest classification models for loan default.
 I also analyze return on investment as a function of a few key predictors.
 All analyses are performed using R.

 ## Analytical Report
 The information in the README.md file below contains instructions and helpful information for replicating all analyses.
 For a detailed step-by-step report that walks through the analytical process, see the [Wiki](https://github.com/nrgreenup/loan-default/wiki/Loan-Default-Analytical-Report) for this project.